 - Change your workouts so that you are exercising within your ability.

 - Drink plenty of fluids while exercising and increase your potassium intake (orange juice and bananas are great sources of potassium).

 Call your health care provider if

-Call your doctor if your muscle cramps:
+Call your doctor or nurse if your muscle cramps: